jboss-wise/wise-webgui/README.md

 Undeploy the Archive
 --------------------

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the JBoss/ WildFly Server as described above.
 2. When you are finished testing, type this command to undeploy the archive:

-        mvn jboss-as:undeploy
+        mvn jboss-as:undeploy (or mvn wildfly:undeploy)